netgroup/kubernetes-playground/README.md

 ## Development and testing

+The test suite is executed automatically by Travis CI on each commit, according to the configuration (see [.travis.yml](.travis.yml)).

+You can also run the same test suite locally.
 To bootstrap a development environment, you need to install the runtime dependencies listed above, plus the development environment dependencies.

 ### Running the tests